tarantool/doc/doc/2.1/reference/reference_sql/sql.rst

 ..
 NOTE::

-   A table is a *base table* if is created with CREATE TABLE and contains data in persistent storage.
+   A table is a *base table* if it is created with CREATE TABLE and contains data in persistent storage.

    A table is a *viewed table*, or just "view", if it is created with